 I showed up at Koko An Zendo while still a teenager.
-Having done my preliminary research, I marched into my first dokusan with Robert Aitken and requested a koan.
-He had regarded me and said, “Well, there is this koan […]
+Having done my preliminary research, I marched into my first dokusan with Robert Aitken and announced my intention to take up the path of Zen.
+He had regarded me […]

 The winding path that led to this essay, just published in Arion: A Journal of Humanities and the Classics, began with the traditional lore of an Ashaninkan shaman working in the Peruvian Amazon.
 It may be the first significant discussion […]

 Symphony of the Soil not only illustrates for us, with breathtaking footage and interviews with scientists and organic farmers, the miracle of the living Earth, but also alerts us to the grave dangers of the Green Revolution and its soil-degrading, […]

 Salud con Todos!
 Once again we are inviting a small group of people to journey with us into the depths of the vegetalista tradition in the Peruvian Amazon.
 There we will work at Mayantuyacu with the maestro curandero Juan Flores. […]